 Convinced that 2019 is your year to visit Egypt?
 Let Osiris Tours help you plan your Egypt trip.
 As one of the best Egypt tour companies, we are happy to be of assistance.
 You can browse our Egypt tour packages here or contact us to learn more about our Egypt tailor-made tours.

 If you are a fan of Egyptology or are planning on traveling to Egypt in 2022, you will undoubtedly have heard of the Grand Egyptian Museum.
 It’s one of the most anticipated openings in the world when it comes to museums and tourism and, after a couple of delays, is slated to open next year.
 According to the antiquities minister, Khaled al-Anani, the Grand Egyptian Museum is almost completed.
-While there is no official opening date set at this time, it is expected that the museum will open in late 2021.
-It was supposed to open in 2020, but it was postponed to late 2021 due to COVID-19.
+While there is no official opening date set at this time, it is expected that the museum will open in 2022.
+It was supposed to open in 2021, but it was postponed to 2022 due to COVID-19.

 While the Museum of Egyptian Antiquities is, without a doubt, a favorite among visitors, it’s reached its prime.
 The current Egyptian museum is a bit small, both in terms of handling the volume of visitors and its lack of capacity for artifacts.
 New discoveries are being made regularly, and the Museum of Egyptian Antiquities doesn’t have the room to hold them, which means thousands of artifacts are hidden away in storage.